raspberrypilearning/scratch-cat-goes-skiing/en/step_3.md

 [[[generic-scratch-add-sprite-from-file]]]

-+ Paint a new backdrop for your ski slope - fill the background grey and add some straight lines
++ Paint a new backdrop for your ski slope, fill the background grey and add some straight lines

 ![ski slope backdrop](images/backdrop.png)